Coronavirus (COVID-19): Get a test if you have symptoms

 Anyone with symptoms of coronavirus (COVID-19) should self-isolate immediately and book a test.

 If you have symptoms, you should book a PCR (polymerase chain reaction) test.
 PCR tests involve taking a swab of your throat and nose, and are used to detect the genetic material of a virus.
 They're a very reliable way of identifying whether your symptoms are coronavirus.

 Who can get a PCR test

-- you’ve been asked to get a test by a health protection team
+you’ve been asked to get a test by your local council, health protection team or healthcare professional

-If you’re a close contact but you’ve already tested positive in the past 90 days, you should not get tested unless you develop symptoms yourself.
+If you’re a non-fully vaccinated close contact and you’ve already tested positive on a PCR test in the past 90 days, you should not get a PCR test unless you develop new symptoms yourself.